android-linux-stable/notes/README.md

 ## Conflict resolution notes

+These are notes for developers to help with merging linux-stable into their own repos by documenting all of the conflicts, where they come from, and what was done to solve them.
+These repos are up to date with the latest linux-stable along with the latest commits from their OEMs.

-- [`msm-4.4-conflict-resolution.md`](msm-4.4-conflict-resolution.md) These are the notes for all the conflicts in the [msm-4.4-linux-stable](https://github.com/nathanchance/msm-4.4-linux-stable) repository, which is plain CAF source with the latest linux-stable merged in.
+- [`msm-4.4-conflict-resolution.md`](msm-4.4-conflict-resolution.md) for the [msm-4.4-linux-stable](https://github.com/nathanchance/msm-4.4-linux-stable) repository (stock CAF source, based on the [LA.UM.6.4.r1-04900-8x98.0](https://source.codeaurora.org/quic/la/kernel/msm-4.4/log/?h=LA.UM.6.4.r1-04900-8x98.0) tag).

-- [`op5-conflict-resolution.md`](op5-conflict-resolution.md) These are the notes for all the conflicts in the [op5-linux-stable](https://github.com/nathanchance/op5-linux-stable) repository, which is the stock OnePlus 5 source with the latest linux-stable merged in.
+- [`op5-conflict-resolution.md`](op5-conflict-resolution.md) for the [op5-linux-stable](https://github.com/nathanchance/op5-linux-stable) repository (stock OP5 source, based on the [OOS Open Beta 1](https://github.com/OnePlusOSS/android_kernel_oneplus_msm8998/commits/oneplus/QC8998_O_8.0) branch).

-- [`wahoo-conflict-resolution.md`](wahoo-conflict-resolution.md) These are the notes for all the conflicts in the [wahoo-linux-stable](https://github.com/nathanchance/wahoo-linux-stable) repository, which is the stock Pixel 2 and Pixel 2 XL source with the latest linux-stable merged in (along with commits for proper compilation and usage).
+- [`wahoo-conflict-resolution.md`](wahoo-conflict-resolution.md) for the [wahoo-linux-stable](https://github.com/nathanchance/wahoo-linux-stable) repository (stock Pixel 2 and Pixel 2 source, based on the ([android-8.0.0_r0.28](https://android.googlesource.com/kernel/msm/+log/android-8.0.0_r0.28) tag).

 ## Usability notes

 These kernels do not contain everything needed to boot and use the device as normal in their current form.
 Since these kernels are designed to be used as a base for others or merged into existing working kernels, those commits will not be added.
 Instead, I give notes that can be used to get everything working properly.

-- [`wahoo-usability.md`](wahoo-usability.md) Notes for the Pixel 2 and Pixel 2 XL kernel
+- [`wahoo-usability.md`](wahoo-usability.md) for using the Pixel 2 and Pixel 2 XL kernel source
-- [`op5-usability.md`](wahoo-usability.md) Notes for the OnePlus 5 kernel
+- [`op5-usability.md`](wahoo-usability.md) for using the OnePlus 5 kernel source

 Should you chose to merge, use the following commands: